-The figures in the financial statements are in thousand euros, unless otherwise stated.
+The financial statement release has been prepared in accordance with IAS 34 Interim Financial Reporting.
+The figures disclosed in the half-year report are unaudited.
+The figures in the half-year report are in thousand euros, unless otherwise stated.
 The figures in the calculations and tables are rounded, whereby the sum total of individual figures may deviate from the sum total presented.
 POP Mortgage Bank's accounting and operational currency is euro.